Faculty & Staff

 |Send E-mail||Office: McConnell Hall 315||Phone: 585-3980|

-My pure physics research concerns the experimental behavior of lower-dimensional physical systems in extreme environments (such as high magnetic fields and low temperature).
-Examples are an usual form of magnetic-field induced superconductivity that can occur when electrons are confined to two dimensional planes and quantum-fluctuation induced phase transitions in a planar arrangement of frustrated magnetic spins.
-Smith students often travel with me to the National High Magnetic Field Laboratory to carry out these measurements; we are also setting up a 3He cryostat/superconducting magnet system here at Smith.
+My research concerns the experimental behavior of lower-dimensional physical systems in extreme environments (especially high magnetic fields and low temperatures).
+Examples include magnetic-field induced superconductivity that occurs when electrons are confined to two dimensional planes and quantum-fluctuation induced phase transitions in a planar arrangement of frustrated magnetic spins.
+Smith students can travel with me to the National High Magnetic Field Laboratory to carry out measurements down to 0.1 Kelvin in magnetic fields up to 45 Tesla; we also carry out measurements down to 1.3 K and up to 9 T here at Smith.